 Shortly after his 1980 election to the Hall, Terry Cashman recorded and released one of the iconic baseball songs.
 Officially titled "Talkin' Baseball," it is best remembered for its chorus, saluting the 3 great New York center fielders of the 1950s: "Willie, Mickey and the Duke."

 Actually, while Willie Mays was better in 1951 and '54, and Mickey Mantle had the better seasons by far in '56 and '57, and then Willie and the Duke left for California to leave Mickey all alone, in 1952 and '53, Duke Snider was the best center fielder in New York.
-Okay, Mays was in the Army for the Korean War for most of '52 and all of '53, but there were no excuses in '55: The Duke was the best that year.
+Okay, Mays was in the Army for the Korean War for most of '52 and all of '53, but there were no excuses in '55: While Willie and Mickey both had great stats, the Duke was the best that year.

 But as long as people are talkin' baseball, they'll be talkin' about Duke Snider, a true all-time great.

 UPDATE: He was buried at Masonic Cemetery in Fallbrook.